Research

 i) The concept of directed homolytic aromatic substitution (HAS) with iron-aminyl radical is introduced and demonstrated in ortho-selective aromatic C–H amination (Nat.
 Catal.
 2024,7, 636–645 ).

-ii) The above concept was successfully employed for C-7 selective NH2 amination of indoles (Angew.
+ii) Directed HAS was successfully employed for C-7 selective NH2 amination of indoles (Angew.
 Chem.
 Int.
 Ed.
-2024, DOI: 10.1002/anie.202412103).
+2024, 63, e202412103).

-iii) More is coming …
+iv) More is coming …